fillip1984/fortuna/README.md

 ## TODOs

-- [ ] - add in quality of life functions like defaulting to selected Collection or due date
 - [ ] - add DnD functionality to reorder things (both collections and tasks within collection)
 - [ ] - add smooth animation
 - [ ] - add checklist functionality